abhitrainings/ARGOCD-PROJECT/java-maven-sonar-argocd-helm-k8s/README.md

 http://<ec2-instance-public-ip>:8080/restart
 The docker agent configuration is now successful.
+As we need to push image to dockerhub, we need to authenticate to it.
+So add dockerhub credentials in jenkins through manage credentilas.

-Configure a Sonar Server locally
+Configure a Sonar Server in the same ec2 instance

 sudo sh
 apt install unzip